If we reference Webster's Dictionary, "accountable" is defined as being "responsible, liable, explainable, legally bound, subject to".

 With the above questions in mind, let's take a look at accountability in the workplace, and how we can implement and apply it.

-Now that we're a little more familiar with the concept of accountability, let's examine what an effective accountability system looks like.
-There are five critical elements to an effective accountability system.
-Each of these elements must be present, or the system will be doomed to fail.
+Now that we're a little more familiar with the concept of accountability, let's examine the five elements of effective accountability programs.
+The criteria within each of these elements should be present, or effective accountability in the workplace is ulimately doomed to fail.

-Established standards inform everyone about expected levels of performance and behavior.
-Standards of performance should be in writing and clearly stated so that everyone understands them.
+Established standards inform everyone about desired behaviors and expected levels of performance.
+Standards of performance should be in writing, clearly stated, and communicated to all employees so that everyone understands them.

 If the employer is going to hold employees accountable to perform to standards, he or she has the obligation to ensure that those employees are provided the resources to achieve those standards.
-This obligation is detailed in OSHA's "General Duty" clause below.
+This obligation is detailed in OSHA's "General Duty" clause that we discussed in Module 1.

 The employer may not be justified in administering progressive discipline unless all resources to help employees achieve established standards are provided.
 If, in fact. all resources are provided, the employerwill probably have many opportunities to recognize and reward employees for meeting and exceeding those standards.
 What resources are necessary?
 That depends on the task, but generally employees should be provided: